 During or after your anti-cancer treatment, your doctor may discuss palliative care with you.
+Palliative care includes physical, psychosocial and spiritual care.
 The palliative care team are experts in managing the symptoms of advanced cancer, such as breathlessness, pain and nausea.
+Palliative care helps you to manage your symptoms and improve your quality of life.
 Palliative care also offers emotional support and comfort to patients and their families.

-Palliative care includes end-of-life care, but your doctor may also recommend palliative care earlier in your illness, to help to manage your symptoms and improve your quality of life.
+Palliative care includes end-of-life care, but your doctor may also recommend palliative care to manage symptoms and complications earlier in your illness, to empower you to have the best quality of life while living with a metastatic diagnosis.